 Now some fresh pickings from the Political Grapevine:

 Despite claims to the contrary, President Bush is not the first to assert the executive power to authorize warrantless searches.
-Jamie Gorelick told the Senate Intelligence Committee in 1994 that an executive order signed by President Reagan provided for warrantless searches against "a foreign power or an agent of a foreign power," saying, "The Department of Justice believes, and the case law supports, that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes."
+The National Review notes that President Clinton's deputy attorney general, Jamie Gorelick told the Senate Intelligence Committee in 1994 that an executive order signed by President Reagan provided for warrantless searches against "a foreign power or an agent of a foreign power," saying, "The Department of Justice believes, and the case law supports, that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes."

 A Real Clear Politics average of the five latest polls puts the president's approval at close to 45 percent — his highest average in more than 4 months.
 Congress, however, is not so lucky.
 The latest average puts congressional job approval at just 31 percent.